 - And much more!

-Our 1-Day plan is a pretty good mix of rides, shows, nature trails, and general exploring (at least it is when we’re not in a pandemic – unfortunately, most of the shows are temporarily closed due to COVID-19).
+Our 1-Day plan is a pretty good mix of rides, shows, nature trails, and general exploring.
 However, if there’s an area that you’d like to explore more, make a note of it so that you can return once you’ve seen everything else.
 When you want to get a lot done, the important thing is trying to stay ahead of the crowds throughout the day, which is what our plan is designed to do, then filling in the gaps with things you’ve missed or enjoyed after.
 Depending on when you’re visiting, you’ll also want to try and allow some time to wander around the park after sunset to truly enjoy the beauty of the park lit up at night.